stasov/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 ### 1G: Check execution logs for Lambda

 It's also valuable to understand what data is being passed to your Lambda function.
-Take a look at the `lex-workshop-LexBotHandler` function's **CloudWatch Logs**
+Take a look at the `[your first name]-[your-last-name]-lex-workshop-LexBotHandler` function's **CloudWatch Logs**

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>